ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The consumer can start the exchange at any time.
 * The consumer can stop the exchange at any time.
-* The consumer can determine when the producer has finished sending the events.
+* The consumer can determine when the producer has finished generating events.
-* The latency is lower than in synchronous _pull_ models because the producer sends events to the consumer as soon as they become available.
+* The latency is lower than in synchronous _pull_ communication models because the producer sends events to the consumer as soon as they become available.
-* The consumer can uniformly handle the stream of events of the three types (data, error, completion).
+* The consumer can uniformly handle event streams of three types (data, error, completion).
 * Handling event streams with chained methods can be easier than with nested event handlers.
-* The consumer can request events from the producer depending on its demand.
+* The consumer can request events from the producer depending on the need.

 Cons:

-* Implementing a concurrent producer may be non-trivial.
+* Implementing concurrent producers and consumers may be non-trivial.

 ## Backpressure